zimolzak/active-learning/Readme.md

 We evaluated this basic system using seven datasets that had been already adjudicated by VA experts.
 These datasets, and basic information about them, are shown in Table **tableCrossVal**.
+An example of the spreadsheet data that SMEs work with is shown in Table **tableExampleSpreadsheet**.
 We compared the performance of three algorithms in the context of this basic system: logistic regression with an L1 penalty (also known as the least absolute shrinkage and selection operator, or LASSO), support vector machines (SVM), and random forests.
 We used 10-fold cross validation to evaluate the accuracy of the system using each algorithm.